Work Visa, Family Sponsorship & Green Card Immigration FAQs

 Q: Do you think there will be a DV (diversity) lottery next year?

 A: The diversity program is permanent.
-There will be lottery each year until changed or eliminated by Congress.
+A lottery will be held each year until it is changed or eliminated by Congress.
+Over 50,000 green cards are issued annually under this program to applicants from countries that qualify.

 Leave a Reply